The Best Checking Accounts in Illinois of 2023

 MyBankTracker applied a methodology when choosing our best checking accounts in Illinois.
-Our top accounts were picked based on a thorough analysis of the top 50 banks by deposit market share in Illinois when using FDIC June 2021 data--covering majors cities such as Chicago, Aurora, Naperville, Joliet, Rockford, and Springfield.
+Our top accounts were picked based on a thorough analysis of the top 50 banks by deposit market share in Illinois when using FDIC June 2022 data--covering major cities such as Chicago, Aurora, Naperville, Joliet, Rockford, and Springfield.

 We focused our selections on checking accounts with low monthly maintenance fees, the least demanding requirements to waive these fees, the bank’s ATM network, and other features included to make a person’s banking life more convenient.